moj-analytical-services/rpackage_training/README.md

 Why, when and how to write your own functions is covered by the ['Writing functions in R'](https://github.com/moj-analytical-services/writing_functions_in_rWriting) training.
 As ['Writing functions in R'](https://github.com/moj-analytical-services/writing_functions_in_rWriting) states, they are a way to bundle up bits of code to make them easy to reuse.
 They can save you time, reduce the risk of errors, and make your code easier to understand.
 You should consider and make a list of what functions would be beneficial (a good rule of thumb for this is whenever you’d be using the same or similar code in three places) and then develop those that don't already exist.

-To add a function script to a package ........
+The mechanism for adding a function script to a package is covered in section 6 above.

 Exercise 11: Is it beneficial to incorporate any functions to your minimal statistical bulletin package?
-Regardless, add one to create the plot.
-ADD MORE DETAILS
+Regardless of the answer, a function called plot_crimes.R has been created to produce the plot.
+Add this to your package and amend crimesdata_pub.Rmd so it uses this function.

 # 13. Documenting code